Home Rides Reviews Bikes Gallery Tech Misc Contact

 • Conservation of angular momentum allows the attitude of an airborne motorcycle to be adjusted by increasing or decreasing wheel spin (with application of the throttle or brakes).

-• Increasing wheel speed causes the frame of the bike to rotate backward (raising the front of the bike) as the system attempts to conserve angular momentum.
+• Increasing rear wheel speed with the throttle causes the frame of the bike to rotate backward about the rear axle (raising the front of the bike).
+This occurs because the torque supplied to the rear wheel via the engine and drivetrain increases the angular momentum of the rear wheel about the rear axle.
+To compensate the rest of the bike rotates about the rear axle in the opposite direction as the system attempts to conserve angular momentum.
 Slowing wheel speed causes the frame of the bike to rotate forward (lowering the front of the bike).

-• Though angular momentum is conserved (approximately) with respect to the center of mass of the motorcycle it is not conserved with respect to the ground.
-Gravity exerts an unbalanced torque on the center of mass of the motorcycle producing an acceleration with respect to the ground (causing it to follow a parabolic trajectory).
+• Though angular momentum is conserved (approximately) with respect to the center of mass of the motorcycle, it is not conserved with respect to the ground.
+Gravity exerts an unbalanced force on the motorcycle that produces an acceleration of the center of mass toward the ground and a torque on the center of mass about the ground that produces an angular acceleration.
+The motorcycle's center of mass follows a parabolic trajectory downward.

 • The best takeoff angle for maximum distance is about 45 degrees.
 Greater takeoff speed = greater distance.